Auditions & Employment

 Classroom Cantatas is unique in its commitment to creation over imitation.
 Instead of teaching children to reproduce the music and styles of another time and tradition, Classroom Cantatas gives students the tools to create and express themselves using their own musical voice.
 Residencies extend from November through April in three phases:

-PHASE ONE (Nov — Dec): Classroom teachers and Lead Teaching Artists suggest composition themes that are meaningful to the students and their communities; past topics have included Bullying, Mythology, Identity, and Diversity.
+PHASE ONE (Nov — Dec): Classroom teachers and Lead Teaching Artists suggest composition themes that are meaningful to the students and their communities; past topics have included Bullying, Mythology, Identity, Kindness, Friendship, and Diversity.
 Lead Teaching Artists give lessons in music fundamentals.

 PHASE TWO (Jan — Feb): Lead Teaching Artists and Small Group Leaders guide children to use their newfound musical vocabulary to create tuneful and memorable songs; these students often include special education and English language learners.
 This phase is an intimate and collaborative process that inspires engagement in the classroom and beyond; students are challenged to look at the world with nuance, creativity, and confidence by analyzing texts and developing meaning through the language of music.
 During this time, Lead Teaching Artists and Small Group Leaders develop clear musical scores of the songs using music notation software (including melody with lyrics and harmony written as chords or piano accompaniment).